Kilfenora Development

 A previous exercise in 2018 to draw up a village strategy and form an umbrella group, supported by Leader, did not unfortunately take shape and lead to action.
 However, in Kilfenora Development’s inaugural year, despite extremely slim resources and constraints imposed by the Covid pandemic, some progress was made.

-Periodic meetings have been held with Council officials, including the engineers department, in order to seek improvements in Kilfenora’s infrastructure and signage.
+Periodic meetings were held with Council officials, including the engineers department, in order to seek improvements in Kilfenora’s infrastructure and signage.
 Councillors Garrihy and KiIleen have taken a supportive interest.
+After a gap, progress meetings were held with Clare CoCo in early 2024.

 Following a public meeting in the Hall on 15 March 2022 and subsequent consultation, a detailed submission of the village’s needs was submitted to the Council for inclusion in the County Development Plan.
-As yet the Council has not responded, and other important requests we have submitted have not been met, for example regarding road safety on approach routes.
-Nonetheless there have been some positive developments.
+While the Council has not responded, and other important requests we have submitted have not been met (for example regarding road safety on approach routes), there have been some positive developments.

 - A grant was obtained to improve this website.

-- A new bicycle rack was located at the place where Ccclists typically congregate.
+- A new bicycle rack was located at the place where cyclists typically congregate.

-- Consultations were undertaken on parking in the Square and on a proposed new Geopark branded village sign scheme.
+- Consultations were undertaken on parking in the Square and on a proposed new Geopark branded village sign scheme (due to be installed shortly).

-- Kilfenora is represented on a new North Clare Communities Group, originally initiated by Joe Garrihy, and now incorporating some 20 North Clare communities.
-Its first task was to influence the emergent ‘Cliffs of Moher strategy’ such that investment is spread across the Burren area, rather than exacerbating the negative impact already experienced of over-development at the Cliffs.
-Broader community development issues such as road safety, transport and local economic development in general are on the agenda.
+- Kilfenora is represented in the North Clare Communities Group, now incorporating some 20 North Clare communities.
+Its first task was to influence the emergent ‘Cliffs of Moher strategy’ such that investment is spread across the Burren area, rather than exacerbating the negative impact already experienced of over-development at the Cliffs and on the coast.
+Broader community development issues such as road safety, transport and local economic development are on the agenda, and Kilfenora is participating in a current initiative (2024) to create an integrated transport/traffic/road safety plan for North Clare.

 - Kilfenora Development reached agreement with the Church of Ireland that our Cathedral – shut for the past 3 years – should be re-opened for community use, visitors, exhibitions and concerts.
 Work is underway to scope out necessary repair works and a plan to obtain some income so that this important national monument can stay open in future.